 What role does hydration play in hair?

-water in healthy hair.
+Water in healthy hair.

 How to "hydrate" your hair?

-Healthy hair | Bleached hair | Hair subjected to bleaching followed by recoloring | |
+Healthy hair | Bleached hair | Hair that has been bleached and then recolored | |

 ---|---|---|---|